As a Psychology student at Duquesne University, there are several opportunities outside

 Our internship program allows you to serve and learn within the Pittsburgh community.
 Psychology clubs and honor societies provide social and friendship opportunities as well as planning and managing projects that benefit the Duquesne and Pittsburgh communities.
 Study abroad offerings bring learning material to life in new and exciting ways, and allow for life changing experiences.
 Research opportunities, with faculty and/or doctoral students, are also possible, and especially recommended for those thinking of continuing their studies in psychology beyond the Bachelor’s degree.

-In summer of 2023, we will kick off another stimulating program – our summer fellowship for underrepresented students in psychology.
+In summer of 2023, we kicked off another stimulating program – our summer fellowship for underrepresented students in psychology.
 If you are contemplating graduate study in psychology, we provide a fully funded week-long program to help you negotiate the rather overwhelming process of selecting and applying to graduate school.

 The Arsenal Internship is held on Mondays and Wednesdays from 8:30 a.m. to 12:00 p.m.
 There is a class limit of 4 students.
 In this program, students learn about typical child development by observing preschool children.
 In addition, they observe the teaching techniques used with normal children and learn about intervention strategies.
 Teachers meet with students to discuss various materials.
 Lectures are presented and teachers meet with students for discussion.